kazto/modelately_passworrd_generator/README.md

-## Modelately Password Generator
+## Moderately Password Generator

 ## Project Overview
-This project is a modelately password generator.
+This project is a moderately password generator.
 It generates a random password.
 You can also specify the length, num and charactor included in the password.

 ## Installation Instructions
 This project works with Ruby 2.7 or higher.
 Required libraries are listed in the Gemfile.
 You can install them with the following command.